 Rain.
 It sounds like rain.

 The patter of rounds against his armor struck up a symphony.
-It was thick and unrelenting, like a torrential downpour crashing onto a roof.
-Sailing through the air, Atriya thought of a snippet from some Old Earth literature that Verus had recommended, one detailing the life of the ultimate warrior:
+It was thick and unrelenting—a torrential downpour crashing onto a roof.
+As he sailed through the air, Atriya thought of a snippet from a book that Verus had recommended, one detailing the life of the ultimate warrior:

 “The rain on my chest is a baptism—I’m born again…”